aimgui/aimgui/README.md

 # AimGui :anger:

-AimGui is a library that extends and wraps [Dear ImGui](https://github.com/ocornut/imgui) for use with Python Game Libraries
+AimGui is a library that extends and wraps [Dear ImGui](https://github.com/ocornut/imgui) for use with Python OpenGL Libraries

 <!-- :package: [Package](https://pypi.org/project/aimgui/) -->

+:warning:  This is pre-alpha software.
+Do not use it for production.
+Packages and binary wheels are a work in progress

+## Motivation

+I wanted to experiment with the latest features of Dear ImGui's docking branch

+My first thought was to fork [pyimgui](https://github.com/swistakm/pyimgui) but I am not familiar with ctypes so I chose a different route

+I combined the Python parts of pyimgui with the C++ parts of [deargui](https://github.com/cammm/deargui), another excellent project

-## Game Libraries Supported
+## OpenGL Libraries Supported

 [The Python Arcade Library](https://arcade.academy/)